rndinfosecguy/OSWA-Experience-And-Exam-Preparation/syllabus.md

 - one word regarding `SQLMap`: this tool is allowed during the exam
 - however, in my experience `SQLMap` often fails even if there is an SQL-Injection
 - I usually use `SQLMap` only after I identified the vulnerability manually and only use it to exfiltrate data when manual exfiltration is to expensive
-- Therefore I parameterize `SQLMap` in a way it does not send useless requests to the target, because the tool is noisy as hell and (depending on the configuration) influences the integrity of the database
+- therefore I parameterize `SQLMap` in a way it does not send useless requests to the target, because the tool is noisy as hell and (depending on the configuration) influences the integrity of the database
-- When you identified an injection it is cruical that you have a good cheat sheet available, so you can exfiltrate data in a copy paste style
+- when you identified an injection it is cruical that you have a good cheat sheet available, so you can exfiltrate data in a copy paste style
   - https://pentestmonkey.net/cheat-sheet/sql-injection/mysql-sql-injection-cheat-sheet
   - https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/SQL%20Injection
   - https://portswigger.net/web-security/sql-injection/cheat-sheet